 - A single-earner family with two children earning around the minimum wage will gain from the subset of reforms considered here, because the increase to the child element of Child Tax Credit (CTC) more than offsets the real-terms falls in the value of Child Benefit and Working Tax Credit.
-The family also benefits from the rise in the income tax personal allowance and employee NI threshold. - However, as income rises above this point, the gain diminishes and is eventually exhausted at around £18,000.
-This is because the individual in question faces a higher marginal effective tax rate (METR) as a result of the increase in both the employee NI rate and the tax credit withdrawal rate.
-Withdrawing tax credits at a faster rate lowers the point at which this family ceases to be eligible for the child element of CTC from around £31,000 to around £28,000, meaning that the METR falls at a lower gross income point. - The family element of Child Tax Credit will be withdrawn from £40,000 rather than £50,000 in 2011-12, and at the higher rate of 41% rather than $6\frac{2}{3}\%$ as it is in 2010-11.
+The family also benefits from the rise in the income tax personal allowance and employee NI threshold. - However, as income rises above this point, the gain diminishes and is eventually exhausted at around £18,000.5 This is because the individual in question faces a higher marginal effective tax rate (METR) as a result of the increase in both the employee NI rate and the tax credit withdrawal rate.
+Withdrawing tax credits at a faster rate lowers the point at which this family ceases to be eligible for the child element of CTC from around £31,000 to around £28,000, meaning that the METR falls at a lower gross income point. - The family element of Child Tax Credit will be withdrawn from £40,000 rather than £50,000 in 2011-12, and at the higher rate of 41% rather than 63⁄4% as it is in 2010-11.
 This means that the METR for this individual returns to 73% between £40,000 and around £41,300 instead of remaining at 31%.
 Around 175,000 workers will see their METRs increase from below 40% to above 70% as a result of this change.
-The loss for families with incomes between £41,300 and £50,000 increases by the value of the family element of CTC, £545 per year, as a result of this change, on top of the loss caused by the increase in the employee NI rate and the freeze in Child Benefit.
+The loss for families with incomes between £41,300 and £50,000 increases by the value

-&lt;sup>3 Source: Author's calculations using the IFS tax and benefit microsimulation model, TAXBEN, run on 2008-09 Family Resources Survey.
+3 Source: Author's calculations using the IFS tax and benefit microsimulation model, TAXBEN, run on 2008-09 Family Resources Survey.

-&lt;sup>4 Note that we have therefore started this chart at £10,000 since we are assuming that the individual works at least 30 hours per week and this is approximately the amount earned from 30 hours' work at the minimum wage.
+4 Note that we have therefore started this chart at £10,000 since we are assuming that the individual works at least 30 hours per week and this is approximately the amount earned from 30 hours' work at the minimum wage.

-&lt;sup>5 The equivalent figure is £14,000 for a one-child family and £22,000 for a three-child family.
+5 The equivalent figure is £14,000 for a one-child family and £22,000 for a three-child family.